Growth hacking is about three things: the funnel, the process, and the skillset.

 — Ben Silbermann, Co-founder, Pinterest (Source)

-And, like that, three months later the ambitious startup had found its first 3,000 users but with no tangible plan for growing furtherly.
+And, like that, three months later the ambitious startup had found its first 3,000 users but with no tangible plan for growing further.
 Slirbermann then started organizing meetups at local boutiques.
 This is where he’d hand out Pinterest invites, in pure word-of-mouth fashion.

 In March 2010, Pinterest officially launched in closed beta and after a while, an invite-only open beta followed.
-Invite-only betas may sound as the norm today but it wasn’t a standard practice 10 years ago.
+Invite-only betas may sound like the norm today but it wasn’t a standard practice 10 years ago.
 It was precisely the exclusivity of the beta that worked as a growth hack.

 But there was also a second growth hack going on which was also part of the activation process.
 The growth hack was about making the registration process as easy as possible.
 The way they achieved that was by adding a “Sign up with Facebook” option.
 This option was still pretty new for the time and it was effectively removing most of the friction between acquisition and activation.
 Anyone with an invitation could become a registered user with just two clicks.